A Central Limit Theorem for the Length of the Longest Common Subsequences in Random Words: Proof of Theorem

 \section{Proof of Theorem~\ref{thm: CLT}}

 The aim of this section is to provide a proof of the main theorem by a three-step method.
-The first step makes use of a recent result of Chatterjee (\cite{chat1}) on Stein's method (see \cite{cgs} for an overview of the method, including Chatterjee's normal approximation result); the second uses moment estimates for $LC_n$ obtained in \cite{HMa}; and the third develops correlation estimates based, in part, on short string-lengths genericity results obtained in \cite{HMdiag}.
+The first step makes use of a relatively recent theorem of Chatterjee (\cite{chat1}) on Stein's method (see \cite{cgs} for an overview of the method, including Chatterjee's normal approximation results via exchangeable pairs); the second uses simple moment estimates for $LC_n$ derived from our lower bound variance assumption; and the third develops lengthy correlation estimates based, in part, on short string-lengths genericity results obtained in \cite{HMdiag}.
 We start by fixing notation and recalling some preliminaries.